Freedmen's Bureau: South Carolina

-In South Carolina, the bureau employed, nine clerks, at average pay each per month $108.33, one rental agent, at monthly pay of $75.00, one clerk, at monthly pay of $50.00, one storekeeper, at monthly pay of $85.00, one counselor, at monthly pay of $125.00, one superintendent of education, at monthly pay of $150.00, one printer, at monthly pay of $100.00, one contract surgeon, at monthly pay of $100.00, twenty-five laborers, at average pay per month $19.20.
+In South Carolina, the bureau employed nine clerks, at average pay each per month $108.33, one rental agent, at monthly pay of $75.00, one clerk, at monthly pay of $50.00, one storekeeper, at monthly pay of $85.00, one counselor, at monthly pay of $125.00, one superintendent of education, at monthly pay of $150.00, one printer, at monthly pay of $100.00, one contract surgeon, at monthly pay of $100.00, and twenty-five laborers, at average pay per month $19.20.
+Total annual salaries of $25,679.64 which is $821,600 in 2024 dollars.

 General Saxton was head of the bureau operations in South Carolina; he was reported by Steedman and Fullerton to have made so many "mistakes and blunders" that he made matters worse for the freedmen.
-He was replaced by Brigadier General R.K.
-Scott.
+He was replaced by Brigadier General R. K. Scott.
 Steedman and Fullerton described Scott as energetic and a competent officer.
 It appeared that he took great pains to turn things around and correct the mistakes made by his predecessors.

 The investigators learned of reported murders of freedmen by a band of outlaws.
 These outlaws were thought to be people from other states, such as Texas, Kentucky and Tennessee, who had been part of the rebel army (Ku Klux Klan chapters were similarly started by veterans in the first years after the war.)
 When citizens were asked why the perpetrators had not been arrested, many answered that the Bureau, with the support of the military, had the primary authority.

 In certain areas, such as the Sea Islands, many freedmen were destitute.
 Many had tried to cultivate the land and began businesses with little to no success in the social disruption of the period.